 All-resin crowns are generally a less expensive option, but are also more prone to cracking, whereas all-ceramic crowns are the best option for people who have metal allergies.

-A majority of the time, a minimum of two appointments is required to complete a dental crown procedure.
+A majority of the time, a minimum of two appointments are required to complete a dental crown procedure.
 During the first visit, your Main Family Dental Care professional takes some X-rays to assess the health of the tooth that requires the crown.

 Next, your dentist will use a local anesthetic to numb the tooth and its surrounding tissue.
 The tooth will be filed down or built up so that the crown will fit properly and securely.
 After, the dentist will make an impression of your teeth, which will be sent to the dental lab and used to construct a custom crown.
 Your dentist will place a temporary crown over your tooth until the permanent crown is completed.